 —out of the sun

-• If biking in, they must arrive much earlier to cool down before temp check
+• If biking in, swimmers should arrive earlier to cool down

 • Keep swimmers hydrated